avocado-framework-tests/avocado-misc-tests/io/net/ethtool_test.py.data/README.txt

 Input Needed (in multiplexer file):
 -----------------------------------
-Interfaces     -   Specify the interface for which the test needs to be run. arg            -   Specify the argument that needs to be tested. action_elapse  -   Specify action elapse for those arguments that need it. host-IP        -   Specify host-IP for ip configuration.
+interface      -   Specify the interface name 'eth1' or mac addr '34:80:0d:9b:dc:30' of device under test arg            -   Specify the argument that needs to be tested. action_elapse  -   Specify action elapse for those arguments that need it. host-IP        -   Specify host-IP for ip configuration.